MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

    > [!div class="mx-imgBorder"]
    > ![Edit conversation](media/create-topic-8-1.png)

     The Virtual Agent Designer opens the topic in the conversation editor and displays the topic's trigger phrases.
-The conversation editor is where you define the conversation path between a customer and virtual agent.
+The conversation editor is where you define the conversation path between a customer and the virtual agent.

    > [!div class="mx-imgBorder"]
    > ![Open conversation](media/create-topic-9.png)